2018-2019 University of Maine Cooperative Extension Annual Report

 A. Community Engagement

-Public Value: Extension’s Master Gardener Program: Extension faculty and staff trained 139 new MG Volunteers, bringing our statewide active MG Volunteer corps to 1,030.
-In total, they donated over 39,000 hours to a variety of educational efforts, and involved 7,054 youth in horticulture.
-Since 2000, the affiliated Maine Harvest for Hunger program has distributed over 2.6 million lbs. of food to citizens grappling with hunger.
-In 2017, donations of 213,770 lbs. of fresh produce from over 100 Maine farms went to 165 hunger alleviation distribution sites.
-Over 371 volunteers and 8 corporate partners in 14 counties contributed over 5,700 hours and the value of the produce was over $361,000.
+Master Gardener Volunteers: Extension faculty and staff trained 87 new MG Volunteers, bringing our statewide active MG Volunteer corps to 910.
+In total, they donated over 28,000 hours to a variety of educational efforts, and involved 796 youth in horticulture.
+Since 2000, the affiliated Maine Harvest for Hunger program has distributed over 2.9 million lbs. of food to citizens grappling with hunger.
+In 2018, donations of 231,752 lbs. of fresh produce from over 100 Maine farms went to 187 hunger alleviation distribution sites.
+A corps of 512 volunteers logged 2,664 hours and the value of the produce was over $391,660.

 Community Engagement Academy: Stakeholder engagement in community planning is a challenge for Maine and NH municipalities.
 The Community Engagement Academy is an innovative partnership of UMaine Cooperative Extension, Maine Sea Grant, UNH Cooperative Extension, and the UNH Office of Engagement and Academic Outreach.
 In 2018, the partnership offered a 3-day Community Engagement Academy in 3 NH and Maine communities.
 Designed for practitioners and community volunteers, the 2018 Academy occurred in communities in different stages of downtown revitalization, and provided best practices for community engagement.

-Potato Industry Support: The Maine potato industry encompasses over 500 businesses employing over 2,600 people and providing over $112 million in income to Maine farm families.
-The economic impact from our pest monitoring and educational programs for the 2017 season is estimated to be more than $8.8 million.
+Potato Industry: The Maine potato industry encompasses over 500 businesses employing over 2,600 people and providing over $112 million in income to Maine farm families.
+The economic impact from our pest monitoring and educational programs for the 2018 season is estimated to be more than $8 million.

-Blueberry Outreach and Research: Maine’s wild blueberry industry, with 500 growers on 17,000 acres harvested, produced 68 million pounds of wild blueberries.
-Due to a highly competitive market, prices to growers are down 73% in the page six years.
-Making the support of UMaine more valuable than ever.
-Cooperative Extension and Research efforts improved crop productively and efficiency by addressing pollinator population enhancement, weeds, pest insects, and diseases.
-Our research-based knowledge provided to growers has enabled growers in Maine to remain competitive in the world marketplace and maintain a significant contribution to the State’s economy.
+Blueberry Industry: Maine’s wild blueberry industry, with 485 growers on 17,000 acres harvested, produced 57 million pounds of wild blueberries in 2018.
+Due to a highly competitive market, prices to growers are down in the past seven years, making support from UMaine more valuable than ever.
+Extension and research efforts improved crop productively and efficiency by addressing pollinator population enhancement, weeds, pest insects, and diseases.
+The research-based knowledge we provide to Maine growers has enabled them to remain competitive in the world marketplace, and to continue to contribute significantly to the State’s economy.

-A Safe Food System Supporting Economic Success: UMaine Extension provides food safety training programs such as food preservation, Cooking for Crowds, Industrial Food Sanitation, Good Agricultural Practices, Hazard Analysis Critical Control Points certification, and Food Safety Modernization Act trainings.
+A Safe Food System: Extension provides food safety training programs such as food preservation, Cooking for Crowds, Industrial Food Sanitation, Good Agricultural Practices, Hazard Analysis Critical Control Points certification, and Food Safety Modernization Act trainings.
 Faculty also engage in individual food safety consulting and process authority food product reviews for new and existing companies statewide.
-These programs directly reached and trained over 10,000 people in Maine in the past year.
-The food process authority lab reviewed over 500 products, leading to added income and jobs in both Maine and NH.
-In most cases one-on-one food safety consulting led to increased revenue, retention of jobs, and/or increased hiring.
+These programs directly reach and train over 10,000 Maine people annually.
+In 2018, the food process authority lab reviewed over 500 products, leading to added income and jobs in both Maine and NH.
+In most cases, one-on-one food safety consulting led to increased revenue, retention of jobs, and/or increased hiring.

 C. Workforce Development

 So You Want to Farm in Maine: Since 2011, UMaine Extension has provided diverse educational outreach through its “So You Want to Farm in Maine” series to enhance the skills, business management knowledge, confidence of new and established farmers.
-Extension programs are live, live-streamed and archived, and have reached 754 participants from all Maine counties and out-of-state.
+Extension programs are live, live-streamed and archived, and have reached over 800 participants from all Maine counties and out-of-state.
 Topics include agriculture enterprise selection, business planning, record keeping, market research, regulations, and resource identification.
+A survey sample of participating farmers (n=158) revealed 88 new jobs, with estimated wages of $612,000 annually, and an estimated total market value of agricultural products sold by these farms of over $2.2 million annually.
+Since 2017, when the training qualified as FSA borrower training, farmers with FSA loans have been able to complete their loan requirements and have received over $2.4 million in farm loans.

 Pesticide Education Credits: Extension faculty and staff provide a variety of education options that earn education credits towards certification for growers in Maine who annually sell more than $1,000 of plants or plant products intended for human consumption and who use commercial or general-use pesticides on property owned or leased by them.
 The Board of Pesticides Control estimates that this enables more than 2,000 growers to safely interact with the full spectrum of agricultural treatments.